Skip to content

 Tag every asset at export: concept ID, hook type, format, and test hypothesis.
 Your media buyer should not spend Friday afternoon renaming files.

-Run a weekly test board, not a folder
+Run a weekly test board, not a folder.

 Creative scaling fails when learning does not compound.
 Maintain a single test board with status, spend, and outcome per variant.
 Winners become templates.
 Losers get a one-line post-mortem so the team stops repeating them.

 Aim for a stable launch rhythm: same day each week for new batches, same review window for approvals, same reporting slice for performance.
 Predictability beats heroics.
+For platform-level creative benchmarks by format and objective, Think with Google publishes performance research that is useful for calibrating your initial variant hypotheses.

-When to bring in outside production
+When to bring in outside production.

 If your team is still writing net-new concepts and resizing ads in the same sprint, external production helps.
 The right partner ships tagged variants against your matrix, not net-new brand direction.